 To make sure to have a great experience, put on sturdy shoes, and look in front of your legs, not to trip.
 The second one won't be easy, considering the colorful natural environment that surrounds the trail leading to the cottage on the top.

-Then you'll be rewarded by the ultimate prize: the fantastic panorama, that encapsulates the Bohinj Valley and Lake Bohinj.
+Then you'll be rewarded with the ultimate prize: the fantastic panorama, that encapsulates the Bohinj Valley and Lake Bohinj.